jonathanpassoni/OACS/README.md

 ## Description

-The main objective was to conceive an algorithm that provides to each application running in a server the sufficient amount of computational resources, allowing them to satisfy their SLA (Service Level Agreement).
+The main objective was to conceive an algorithm that provides to each application running in a server the right amount of computational resources, allowing them to satisfy their SLA (Service Level Agreement).

 ### Using Control Theory to address the resource allocation problem